bikutaa-dev/Shorthand-SSML-BikuEdition/README.md

 ### _Echo_
 Echo is a secondary effect, meaning its beeing added on after the TTS is generated.

-Echo is represented by the code **_ec_** and needs a following float value between 0.0 and 1.0.
-The SSML representation is produced via speech marks.
+Echo is represented by the code **_ec_** and needs a following number between 1 and 6 for the strength of the echo effect.
+There is no SSML equivalence.

 * **Effect:** Adds an echo effect at the chosen level.